Why people fail so often to achieve their objectives and end up doing nothing?

 - Small and specific objectives.
 It means that you need to break your objective in small actions.
-For example if you want to start a business, your objective for next month can be to enroll in a business management class.
+For example, if you want to start a business, your objective for next month can be to enrol in a business management class.

 - Achievable – it has to be possible to do it.
 Actually make it even easier than you think you can do it!
 Often we fail because we get discouraged.